shaik-sohel-cyber/job-fortune-teller/README.md

 # Welcome to My project

 ## Project info
+JOBGENISIS.

--- JobGenisis is a platform where u can check probability of getting ur job chances by uploading ur resume , taking online assessment and interview process
+- JobGenisis is a platform where u can check probability of getting ur job chances by uploading ur resume , taking online assessment and interview process